Original oil painting on canvas covered board

 I am interested that similar themes emerge again and again, across geographies and through the ages, highlighting our human similarities, and our shared need to tell stories to make sense of the incomprehensible.

-This painting is also heavily influenced by the symbolism surrounding resurrection in medieval illuminated manuscripts, especially the Book of Kells (my current obsession), which is full of intricate animal symbolism referencing the resurrection of Christ.
+The snake and winged lions are drawn from the iconography of resurrection in medieval illuminated manuscripts, especially the Book of Kells, which is full of intricate animal symbolism referencing the resurrection of Christ.

-Here the Goddess stands with her head in the heavens and her feet in the river of life, with her familiars, exuding her easy, boundless power.
+The Goddess stands with her head in the heavens and her feet in the river of life, exuding her easy, boundless power.